Liam's 4-In-A-Row

 Why Naughts & Crosses?

-I wanted to create a fun multiplayer game that I could complete as a solo developer.
-So, I chose to use naughts & crosses as a foundation to build upon because it's a classic game that already works well.
-The simple rules and mechanics also meant that it was a great choice for creating my first online multiplayer game.
+I want to create a fun multiplayer game that I can complete as a solo developer.
+Therefore, I have chosen to use naughts & crosses as a foundation to build upon because it's a popular type of game that has already proven to work well and the simple rules and mechanics make it a good choice for expanding as my first online multiplayer game.

 Description Image